wp-plugins/google-maps-ve/readme.txt

 * Marker description supports Wordpress text editor
 * Markers clusterer - show count if there are too many markers on same location

+= Translations =
+We are very thankful if you help us to translate plugin to your language.

+* English - default
+* Estoninan

 == Changelog ==

 = 1.0 =